C2SP/C2SP/static-ct-api.md

 ## Submission APIs

-For clients submitting certificates, a Sunlight log is fully RFC 6962 compliant: it implements the RFC 6962 submission APIs and produces RFC 6962 signatures.
+For clients submitting certificates, a log that implements the Static API is fully RFC 6962 compliant: it implements the RFC 6962 submission APIs and produces RFC 6962 signatures.

-In particular, a Sunlight log MUST implement:
+In particular, a Static API log MUST implement:

    - the `<submission prefix>/ct/v1/add-chain` API endpoint according to RFC 6962, Section 4.1